Maia-Everett/lintian.eu/_posts/2024-03-10-warcraft-retrospective-19.md

 [![DM of the Rings](/assets/wr/comic_lotr117.jpg)](https://www.shamusyoung.com/twentysidedtale/?p=1212)

 Well, that's unfair.
-A lot of these orc captives in internment camps probably sailed ships back in the Second War, when naval combat was all the range.
+A lot of these orc captives in internment camps probably sailed ships back in the Second War, when naval combat was all the rage.
 Thrall and Grom somehow load the entire Horde onto these few stolen human ships and depart Lordaeron, and the human lands, for good as the Prophet watches from a nearby hill.

 {% figure [caption:"The Reign of Chaos engine doesn't support naval units at all, so ships in campaign cutscenes are scripted as either land units or very low-flying air units."] %}
 ![Departures](/assets/wr/WC3ScrnShot_031024_150842_70.jpg)